 Three different manufacturers tied for the top score in this metric, all earning a 7 out of 10.
-We received the best customer support from the makers of the Swagtron T3, Swagtron T1, Swagtron T5, Swagtron T6, Powerboard, and the Segway miniPro.
+We received the best customer support from the makers of the Swagtron T3, Swagtron T1, Swagtron T5, Swagtron T6, T580, Powerboard, and the Segway miniPro.
 We sent a minor question to the Segway technical support team, asking how to fix a flat tire.
 Their team responded quickly, with detailed instructions on how to fix it, as well as stating that we could follow their instructions if we thought it was severe enough to send back under their warranty program.
 Powerboard responded within a day to our inquiries, giving helpful instructions on how to calibrate the board and what steps to follow if that did not work.
 Swagtron responded quickly, but it wasn't the most helpful response compared to the Powerboard or Segway team.
 The Epikgo Classic and Epikgo Premier actually had our favorite customer support experience of the bunch.
 Unfortunately, this board showed some of the most damage throughout our testing, even though all the boards were put through the same tests.
 This knocked the Epikgo models down to a 6 out of 10, solidifying their spots in the second tier in this category.

 The Razor Hovertrax 2.0 earned the same score as the Epikgos.
 This board broke when we tested its abilities to clear cracks, and initially, we received a malfunctioning charger with the unit.
 In spite of this, we received very good support from Razor and were able to exchange the broken unit for a new one, as well as a new charger.

 The Halo Rover had about average support, where we received a response quickly that wasn't helpful.
 It was a generic email requesting that we upload a video to them for analysis.
 The Hoverheart has a customer support team that responded quite quickly and helpfully, but this product has one of the shortest warranty periods out of all the products.
 Both of these boards earned a 5 out of 10.